MCamp859/hello-world/its-README.md

 ## Overview

-Create a solution that monitors vehicles in traffic using Intel® Edge Video Infrastructure Reference Architecture and Intel® Smart Edge Open.
+A reference implementation for a solution that monitors vehicles in traffic to extract information useful for several applications for cities.
+The solution is using Intel® Edge Video Infrastructure Reference Architecture and Intel® Smart Edge Open.

-*  Intel® Edge Video Infrastructure Reference Architecture: A containerized, microservice architecture used to easily deploy video processing, AI, and big data edge video applications.
+*  Intel® Edge Video Infrastructure Reference Architecture: A containerized, microservice architecture used to easily deploy video processing, AI, and edge video applications with big data analysis.

-*  Intel® Smart Edge Open: A software toolkit for building edge platforms.
+*  Intel® Smart Edge: An Edge Native software framework solutions enabling microservices-based workload (for edge applications and network services) onboarding, orchestration and management with diverse optimization on Intel hardware.

-To run the Intelligent Traffic Searching (ITS) reference implementation, you will need to first download and install the [Intel® Smart Edge Open Developer Experience Kit](https://software.intel.com/iot/edgesoftwarehub/download/home/Smart_Edge_Open_Developer_Experience_Kits).
+To run the Intelligent Traffic Searching (ITS) reference implementation, you will need to first download and install the [Intel® Smart Edge Developer Experience Kit](https://software.intel.com/iot/edgesoftwarehub/download/home/Smart_Edge_Open_Developer_Experience_Kits).

-Once you have installed the Intel® Smart Edge Open Developer Experience Kit, select **Configure & Download** to download the reference implementation and the software listed below.
+Once you have installed the Intel® Smart Edge Developer Experience Kit, select **Configure & Download** to download the reference implementation and the software listed below.